Fritz Hansen ▸ Chairs ▸ Stools ▸ Lounge Chairs ▸ Sofas

 Wild walnut leather / chrome

-Intense black leather / black matt
+Intense black leather / matt black

 Arne Jacobsen

-Arne Jacobsen is born on February 11, 1902 in Copenhagen.
+Arne Jacobsen was born on February 11, 1902 in Copenhagen.
 His father, Johan Jacobsen, is a wholesale trader in safety pins and snap fasteners.
 His mother, Pouline Jacobsen, a bank clerk, paints floral motifs in her spare time.
 The family lived in a typical Victorian style home.
 As a contrast to his parents’ overly decorated taste, Arne paints his room in white.

 Background & school relations